 CCD vendors have achieved essentially zero read noise cameras with electron multiplication CCDs (EMCCDs).
 These devices have extended serial registers that amplify the signal from a pixel before it is read by an ADC.
 Even if the ADC has a read noise of 10 or 100 e-, the effective read noise is nearly zero after dividing by the serial register gain factor.
 The downside of these devices is that other noise sources are amplified by the serial register by 40% (Robbins & Hadwen 2003), so using an EMCCD is roughly equivalent to halving the size of the aperture and eliminating read noise from the detector.
-For very faint events, the EMCCD mode can be advantageous, but for cases in which the occulting object is as bright as Pluto, the read-noise is overwhelmed by photon shot noise of the sources, even for 14-inch apertures.
+For very faint events, the EMCCD mode can be advantageous.
 In §3.1 we present a signal-to-noise calculator and compare the predicted SNR for EMCCD vs. conventional CCD modes.
-EMCCDs also have lower dynamic ranges than conventional read-out CCDs.
-This may not be a factor in occultation observations at high frame rates (e.g., 20 Hz) where all the sources in the frame are read-noise limited, but could potentially prevent the use of a bright comparison star in some cases.